ceph/ceph/doc/radosgw/admin.rst

 Get User Rate Limit
 -------------------

-The ``radosgw-admin ratelimit get`` command returns the current configured rate limit parameters.
+The ``radosgw-admin ratelimit get`` command returns the currently configured rate limit parameters.

 The following is the general form of the command that returns the current configured limit parameters: